-Powered by Fastly, the web application firewall (WAF) service for Magento Commerce Cloud detects, logs, and blocks malicious request traffic before it can damage your sites or network.
+Powered by Fastly, the web application firewall (WAF) service for Cloud for Adobe Commerce detects, logs, and blocks malicious request traffic before it can damage your sites or network.
 The WAF service is available on production environments only.

 The WAF service provides the following benefits:

-- PCI compliance—WAF enablement ensures that Magento Commerce storefronts in Production environments meet PCI DSS 6.6 security requirements.
+- PCI compliance—WAF enablement ensures that Adobe Commerce storefronts in Production environments meet PCI DSS 6.6 security requirements.

 - WAF onboarding and enablement—Magento deploys and enables the default WAF policy in your Production environment within 2 to 3 weeks after provisioning is final.